 Introduction

 Agriculture in India is confronted with the dual challenge of meeting the food and nutritional demands of a rapidly increasing population while conserving natural resources for future generations (Singh et al., 2019).
-The Indo-Gangetic Plain (IGP), extending across the states of Punjab, Haryana, Uttar Pradesh, Bihar, and West Bengal, forms the backbone of Indian agriculture (Rattan et al., 2021).
+The Indo-Gangetic Plain (IGP), extending across the states of Punjab, Haryana, Uttar Pradesh, Bihar and West Bengal, forms the backbone of Indian agriculture (Rattan et al., 2021).
 This region is characterized by deep, fertile alluvial soils, favorable agro-climatic conditions, and a well-developed irrigation infrastructure, making it one of the most productive agricultural regions in the country (Kullu et al., 2021).
 The rice–wheat cropping system (RWCS) emerged as the dominant production system in the Indo-Gangetic Plain during the Green Revolution era, driven by the introduction of high-yielding varieties, expansion of canal and tube-well irrigation, and increased use of chemical fertilizers and pesticides (Gupta et al., 2003).
-RWCS is one of the world’s largest agricultural production systems, occupying around 12.3 Mha in India and about 15.5 Mha in the IGP region.
-Initially, this system proved highly successful in boosting food grain production, stabilizing yields, and reducing the risk of famine (Albahar et al., 2023).
-Rice and wheat were preferred due to their high yield potential, relatively stable market demand, and strong policy support in terms of minimum support prices and procurement mechanisms (Chen et al., 2025). the continuous and intensive cultivation of the rice–wheat cropping system over several decades has led to the emergence of serious agronomic, environmental, and economic challenges.
+RWCS is one of the world’s largest agricultural production systems, occupying around 12.3 Mha in India and about 15.5 Mha (check the stat how come IGP have more area than the India interms of RWCS) in the IGP region.
+Initially, this system proved highly successful in boosting food grain production, stabilizing yields and reducing the risk of famine (Albahar et al., 2023).
+Rice and wheat were preferred due to their high yield potential, relatively stable market demand, and strong policy support in terms of minimum support prices and procurement mechanisms (Chen et al., 2025).
+The continuous and intensive cultivation of the rice–wheat cropping system over several decades has led to the emergence of serious agronomic, environmental and economic challenges.
 Yield levels of both rice and wheat have shown signs of stagnation or decline in many parts of the IGP region, indicating a gradual loss of system productivity (Sekar et al., 2012).
-Continuous cereal–cereal-based cultivation has resulted in heavy removal of nutrients from the soil without adequate replenishment (Mahajan et al., 2009 and Reddy et al., 2019), leading to nutrient mining and imbalance of macro- and micronutrients.
-Declining soil organic carbon levels have further reduced soil fertility, water-holding capacity, and nutrient use efficiency.
-The biological health of soils under continuous rice–wheat-based cultivation has also deteriorated.
+Continuous cereal–cereal-based cultivation has resulted in heavy removal of nutrients from the soil without adequate replenishment (Mahajan et al., 2009 and Reddy et al., 2019), leading to nutrient mining and imbalance of macro and micronutrients.
+Declining soil organic carbon levels have further reduced soil fertility, water-holding capacity and nutrient use efficiency.
+The biological health of soils under continuous rice–wheat based cultivation has also deteriorated.
 Frequent changes from anaerobic conditions under puddled rice to aerobic conditions under wheat disrupt soil microbial communities and nutrient transformation processes (Kaur et al., 2021).
 From an economic perspective, the profitability of the rice–wheat cropping system has declined over time.
 Rising costs of inputs such as fertilizers, pesticides, irrigation, fuel, and labor, coupled with stagnating yields, have reduced net returns to farmers.
 Small and marginal farmers, who constitute most farming households in the Indo-Gangetic Plain, are particularly vulnerable to these challenges (Erenstein et al., 2011).
 In addition to resource degradation and economic constraints, climate change has emerged as a major threat to the sustainability of existing cropping systems in the IGP region.
 Increasing temperatures, erratic rainfall patterns, frequent droughts and floods, and shifting growing seasons have intensified production risks (Kumar et al., 2018).
 Crops such as wheat are particularly sensitive to terminal heat stress, which can significantly reduce grain yield and quality.
 These climatic uncertainties further highlight the limitations of intensive, cereal-dominated cropping systems and emphasize the need for more resilient agricultural practices (Ali et al., 2025).
 Under these circumstances, sustaining agricultural productivity in the Indo-Gangetic Plains requires a fundamental reorientation of existing cropping systems (Gathala et al., 2013).